 - Surgery: This may be necessary if no other treatment is successful.
 According to the Benign Essential Blepharospasm Research Foundation, the most effective surgical remedy for blepharospasm is a myectomy.
 This procedure involves removing some or all of the muscles that are involved in eyelid closure.
 This option is a last resort and doctors will only do the surgery if blepharospasm is causing functional vision loss.

-Another treatment under investigation is called deep brain stimulation.
+Another treatment under investigation is called

 In this method, an electrode is implanted into the brain to help regulate malfunctioning motor areas.
 Studies have shown that this can treat blepharospasm.

 Hemifacial spasm cannot be diagnosed with a single test and requires a full specialist evaluation.